On this page

 To remove a test API service integration in your Okta org, click Revoke from the integration details page in your Admin Console.
 This action revokes the scope grants, client ID, and secret from the test integration installed previously.

-You can click Test in Okta again from the OIN Manager to install another test integration instance in your Okta org.
-This action is useful when you update your submission in the OIN Manager (for example, modifying the scopes or name of the integration) and want to see the updates reflected in the test integration instance.
+Click Generate instance to generate another test integration instance in your Okta org.
+This action is useful when you update your submission in the OIN Wizard (for example, modifying the scopes or name of the integration) and want to see the updates reflected in the test integration instance.

 Submit for review

-After you test your API service integration and specify all fields and artifacts in the OIN Manager, you can submit your integration to Okta.
+After you test your API service integration and specify all fields and artifacts in the OIN Wizard, you can submit your integration to Okta.
+See, Submit your integration section.

 Support